-The LTP for 2009-2019 states that the funding provided for public transport is due to a failure of the market to properly recognise the congestion and environmental costs associated with road use by private vehicles21.
+The current LTP states that the funding provided for public transport is due to a failure of the market to properly recognise the congestion and environmental costs associated with road use by private vehicles.
 The LTP acknowledges that the main driver of public transport costs is the need to provide a fully-functioning public transport service during peak travel times.
+Accordingly, funding decisions need to take account of these higher costs.